HitLuca/Personal-NN/README.md

 ## Introduction
 This is a simple implementation of a feedforward neural network, created during spare time, and without the presumption to reach the accuracies of the well known libraries built especially for this purpose.

-Tje project is called BackPropNNv2, and as you may think it is a successor of my past BackPropNN.
+The project is called BackPropNNv2, and as you may think it is a successor of my past BackPropNN.
 Now it has been deleted as this is far superior both in accuracy and efficiency (with BackPropNN i had to use a friend's pc to work with the full Mnist dataset).

 For now it has to be used from the command line, until i decide to create a decent UI.